 Continuity of care

-To the extent possible, states and the federal government should ensure that MCOs honor a beneficiary’s desire to maintain a continuous relationship with a high-quality provider or health plan.
-States and the federal government should support this goal by providing necessary data to states and/or health plans to inform auto-assignments.
-States and the federal government should ensure that beneficiaries who are undergoing short- or long-term treatment regimens are assured continuity of care with their current providers, if they wish.
+To the extent possible, state and federal governments should ensure that MCOs honor beneficiaries’ desire to maintain a continuous relationship with a high-quality provider or health plan.
+States and the federal government should support this goal by providing necessary data to states and health plans to inform auto-assignments.
+States and the federal government should ensure that beneficiaries undergoing short- or long-term treatment regimens are assured continuity of care with their current providers if they wish.

-If provider changes must occur, states and the federal government should ensure that any transition to new providers is smooth, coordinated, and includes appropriate transfer of records and medication reconciliation.
+If provider changes must occur, state and federal governments should ensure that any transition to new providers is smooth, coordinated, and includes appropriate transfers of records and medication information.
 States and the federal government should ensure that beneficiaries are held harmless for the cost of any care as they transition to new providers/networks.

-- managed care plans, including those participating in the duals demonstrations, use approaches that improve the quality and value of care for duals by organizing and delivering care in ways that coordinate and improve service delivery, that eliminate unnecessary utilization and cost, and that promote quality;
+State and federal governments should ensure that MCOs (including those participating in duals demonstrations) seek to improve the quality and value of care for dual-eligibles by organizing and delivering care in ways that coordinate and improve service delivery, eliminate unnecessary utilization and cost, and promote quality.

-- the integration of health care and LTSS does not lead to diminished consumer satisfaction;
+- Integrating health and LTSS does not diminish consumer satisfaction;

-- data on race, ethnicity, and language preference is collected and reported by plans;
+- MCOs collect and report data on race, ethnicity, and language preference; and,

-- new approaches, such as those tested in the duals demonstrations, require robust data collection that can be used to inform regulators and others about whether duals are receiving the care they need (including LTSS) in the most efficient, cost-effective manner;
+- New approaches to serving dual-eligibles, like those tested in the duals demonstrations, require robust data collection that can be used to inform regulators about whether they are receiving needed high-quality care (including LTSS) in the most efficient, cost-effective manner.

 Oversight and enforcement

-State and federal oversight of managed care arrangements must be effective, timely, comprehensive, and coordinated among federal and state agencies, independent quality-assurance entities, and other relevant partners, to ensure that participating contractors are performing contracted duties and delivering high-quality services.
+State and federal oversight of MCOs must be effective, timely, comprehensive, and coordinated among federal and state agencies, independent quality-assurance entities, and other relevant partners, to ensure that participating contractors are performing contracted duties and delivering high-quality services.

 States and the federal government must enforce all requirements of managed care contracts with sanctions that are swiftly imposed, consistent with contract requirements, and proportional to contract violations.
 Enforcement actions, such as sanctions and performance improvement plans, should be timely and fully disclosed to the public.

-States and the federal government must have rules to prevent health plan practices that could encourage disenrollment by consumers who have complex medical conditions or who are expensive to care for.
-States and the federal government should view excessive disenrollment as an early warning system.
+State and federal governments must have rules to prevent MCOs from encouraging disenrollment by consumers who have complex medical conditions or who require costly care.
+State and federal governments should view excessive disenrollment as an early warning sign.

-States and the federal government should survey beneficiaries at the time they leave a plan to determine their reasons for disenrollment, and should monitor plans to ensure that there are no racial and ethnic disparities in quality and outcome.
+State and federal governments should survey beneficiaries at the time they leave an MCO to determine reasons for disenrollment and should monitor MCOs for racial and ethnic disparities in disenrollment.

 Evaluation of models

-States should have a clearly identified strategy to avoid including the impacts and outcomes of other payment and delivery system reforms and/or demonstrations and initiatives when they perform their duals demonstration evaluations.
-This will ensure that the results of duals demonstration evaluations are not affected by other demonstrations or initiatives, or alternatively that other relevant demonstrations and/or initiatives are accounted for in the results.
+States should have an identified strategy to avoid including the impacts and outcomes of other payment and delivery system reforms and/or demonstrations and initiatives when they perform their duals demonstration evaluations.
+This will ensure that the results of duals demonstration evaluations are not affected by other demonstrations or initiatives, or that other relevant demonstrations or initiatives are accounted for in the results.

-The federal and state governments should ensure that the care dual-eligibles receive through MCOs and other delivery models is coordinated and delivered in a person- and family-centered manner.
+Federal and state governments should ensure the care that dual-eligibles receive through MCOs and other delivery models is coordinated and delivered in a person- and family-centered manner.

-States should ensure that MCOs assess the needs of each individual and develop care plans (in collaboration with consumers and family caregivers as appropriate), doing so in a timely manner.
-In the event that the individual needs LTSS, states should ensure that assessment and care planning is conducted by the ADRC that serves the individual’s community.
+States should ensure that MCOs assess the needs of individuals and develop timely care plans (in collaboration with consumers and family caregivers as appropriate).
+If an individual needs LTSS, states should ensure that assessment and care planning is conducted by the ADRC that serves the individual’s community.

-States should ensure that all care and services provided to dual-eligibles through MCOs account for the individual health care and LTSS needs and preferences of enrolled beneficiaries.
-States should also ensure that plans for care and services recognize and address family needs and preferences, especially when the plan of care depends on the involvement of a family caregiver.
+States should ensure that all care and services provided to dual-eligibles through MCOs address their individual health care and LTSS needs and preferences (including a self-directed care option for LTSS).
+States should ensure that service plans assess and address family needs and preferences, especially when the service plan depends on the involvement of a family caregiver.

-Independent counseling services are necessary and help ensure that the information beneficiaries receive is objective and unbiased.
-Therefore states and the federal government should ensure the provision of adequately staffed and funded independent, unbiased State Health Insurance Assistance Programs, ADRC services, or similar programs to counsel, support, and/or advocate for duals and their family caregivers.
+Federal and state governments should adequately fund and staff independent, unbiased State Health Insurance Assistance Programs, ADRC services, or similar programs to counsel, support, and advocate for dual-eligibles and their family caregivers.

-All states that enroll dual-eligibles in any form of managed care should have an independent ombudsman program available to provide services for them.
-Where states already have an existing, independent ombudsman program for Medicaid managed care, this function should be expanded to include the duals demonstration as applicable.
+All states that enroll dual-eligibles in any form of managed care should have an independent and sufficiently-funded ombudsman program available to serve them.
+Where states already have an existing, independent ombudsman program for Medicaid-managed care, this function should be expanded to include duals demonstrations where applicable.
 States and the federal government should invest sufficient resources into ombudsman programs.

-States must ensure that all Medicaid beneficiaries enrolled in managed care have ongoing access to a meaningful grievance and appeals process and to a system that allows them to file complaints about problems with a health plan or provider, including challenges to initial or ongoing assessments and/or care plans.
-States must make sure that the grievance and appeals rights of beneficiaries are clearly explained to them and that they have access to easy-to-understand materials that are culturally and linguistically appropriate.
+States must ensure that Medicaid enrollees in managed care have ongoing access to a meaningful grievance and appeals process, and to a system that allows them to file complaints about problems with a health plan or provider, including challenges to initial or ongoing assessments or service plans.

-States and the federal government must ensure that dual-eligibles who are enrolled in managed care—including for the duals demonstrations—have processes in place to protect enrolled consumers against the imposition of inappropriate cost-sharing charges, such as balance billing from providers.
-(See also this chapter’s section Medicaid Assistance for Low-Income Medicare Beneficiaries below for information on MSPs.)
+States and federal governments must ensure that dual-eligibles enrolled in MCOs—including the duals demonstration enrollees—have processes to protect consumers against the imposition of inappropriate cost-sharing charges, like provider balance billing (see also this chapter’s section on Medicaid Assistance for Medicare Beneficiaries with Low Incomes for information on MSPs.)

-To the extent possible, to avoid redundancy, states should take strong steps to ensure that the plans they select to participate in their managed care programs meet the same comprehensive standards and quality measures that apply to health plans offered by all other payers.
+To avoid redundancy, states should take strong steps to ensure MCOs selected to participate in their managed care programs meet the same comprehensive standards and quality measures that apply to health plans offered by all other payers.
 However, given the unique characteristics of dual-eligibles, additional or substitute requirements may be necessary.
 Standards should include a full range of consumer protections.
 Plans must include a fair and rapid appeals process in which decisions that incorrectly deny, reduce, or terminate care to beneficiaries may be overturned.
 Beneficiaries must retain access to all needed services during appeal.

-States should adequately monitor contracted managed care entities to ensure that they comply with the solvency, quality, and consumer protection standards outlined in the Balanced Budget Act of 1997—including, but not limited to, rules on actuarially sound capitation rates, beneficiary education and materials, managed care quality assessment and performance improvement, beneficiary grievance and appeal rights, and other consumer protections.
+States should adequately monitor contracted MCOs to ensure that they comply with the solvency, quality, and consumer protection standards outlined in the Balanced Budget Act of 1997—including, but not limited to, rules on actuarially sound capitation rates, beneficiary education and materials, managed care quality assessment and performance improvement, beneficiary grievance and appeal rights, and other consumer protections.

-States and the federal government should ensure that the duals demonstrations designed to test the integration of Medicare and Medicaid services (including LTSS) for dual-eligibles are reasonably limited in scope.
+States and federal policymakers should ensure that the duals demonstrations designed to test the integration of Medicare and Medicaid services (including the provision of LTSS) are reasonably limited in scope.

 States and the federal government should ensure that the duals demonstrations are piloted on a limited basis in most cases.
 When determining the scope of a demonstration, states and the federal government should consider the experience level of the state and its contractors, and the timeframe for implementation.
 However, states and the federal government should also make allowances for smaller states where the level of enrollment needs to be sufficient to support a meaningful demonstration.

-The federal government should require states to demonstrate that their duals demonstrations are effective before they are allowed to extend their projects to a broader population.
-The federal government should not permit states to expand their projects to full scale unless there is evidence from a rigorous evaluation that quality and cost-containment goals have been met.
+The federal government should not permit states to expand their duals demonstration projects to full scale unless there is evidence from a rigorous, independent evaluation that the demonstration is effective, and that quality and cost-containment goals have been met.

 Reinvestment in LTSS

-States should be encouraged to use some of the savings from the duals demonstrations to strengthen and improve access to and availability of community-based LTSS.
+States should use some of the savings from the duals demonstrations to strengthen and improve access to and availability of community-based LTSS.

-States and the federal government should ensure that managed FFS delivery models provide care coordination services to vulnerable dual-eligibles and that, to the extent applicable, they comply with the policies listed above.
+State and federal governments should ensure that managed FFS delivery models provide care coordination services to vulnerable dual-eligibles and that, to the extent applicable, they comply with the policies listed above.